IEEEBerkeley/hope-www/new.rst

 Since grading is primarily based on completion of labs during class, students should make a best effort to attend class.

 You may miss up to two labs unexcused; no instructor approval is required.
-If you miss a class, you may need to make up the missed lab before the next lecture.
-Labs that require make-up are labeled on the `Timeline`_.
+If you miss a class, you must make up the missed lab or assignment before the next lecture.

 Additional unexcused absences may result in a NP.

 FAQ
 ===
-*I missed the first class.
-Can I still enroll?*
+I missed the first class.
+Can I still enroll?

   Yes.
 You will be given the CCN when you come to the second week of class.
   Keep in mind that we may not have enough seats for you to enroll, and that you will be joining the class with one absence.

 Contact